G R E E C E

 For my first night, I explored Athens on a tour I booked through Athens Food on Foot.
 It was a three-hour city tour that ended with a delicious dinner hosted by our guide, Penelope Triantafyllidou.
 She took us to one of her favorite restaurants, Ella Cafe, and took the guesswork out of ordering; everything she suggested was fantastic!

 Penelope was an absolute delight to spend time with.
-In addition to being incredibly knowledgable, she’s a former field archeologist with Greece’s Ministry of Culture.
+In addition to being an expert o Greek cuisine, she’s a former field archeologist with Greece’s Ministry of Culture.
 Six years ago she became a tour guide because she wanted to share her love of Greece with visitors.
 Penelope offers customized tours, from a couple of hours to multiple days.
-Please comment below if you would like to contact her about a tour, and I will pass on your email to her.
+If interested in arranging a tour you can email Penelope at: email@example.com

-I was able to ask Penelope many questions during our evening together so took the time to ask about safety and being a solo woman traveler in Athens.
+I was able to ask Penelope many questions during our evening together and did ask how safe she considered Athens, and what to keep in mind as a solo woman traveler in Athens.
 She reassured me it was very safe to walk around central Athens on my own, day and evening, including the National Gardens.